hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

+With all components being installed and configured, it's time to detect K8s issues in the K8s cluster.

 #### Deploy an application

+This section will deploy a sample application using *kubectl* CLI.

-Type the following commands to deploy a sample application using *kubectl* CLI to the namespace *'cfe-apps'*:
+Type below commands to deploy such a sample application to the namespace *'cfe-apps'*:

 ```shell
 $ kubectl create ns cfe-apps